mtanaka1117/enshu/README.md

 ```
 python train.py --policy <policy-name> --encoding <encoding-name> --dataset <dataset-name> --folder <experiment-name> --window-size <window-size> --num-samples <num-samples>
 ```
 For a longer description of each option, run `python train.py --help`.
 The `folder` option should be the name of the folder containing the experimental logs in `saved_models/<dataset-name>`.
 These logs are the results of the previous section.
+The results in the paper use a `window-size` of `10` and a `num-samples` of `10000` (see Section 5.4 in the paper).
 It can take a few minutes to run the attack classifier on each dataset.

 The training process uses 5-fold stratified cross evaluation.
 The results get automatically stored in the evaluation logs for each sampling policy, encoding algorithm, and collection rate.
 Each entry in the serialized result is a list of 5 elements following the 5-fold evaluation. **The existing result logs already contain the attack classifier values.**